WillingGambit/ELK_Stack_Beats/Azure_Environment/README.md

 #### SSH Port-22

-This rule is create to allow SSH access into the JumpBox Provisioner from our host machine.
+This rule is created to allow SSH access into the JumpBox Provisioner from our host machine.
   - For Source, select IP Addresses
   - For Source IP, enter in the host machine IP address
   - For Destination Port Ranges, enter in 22